Accessing the F or S drive from Mac OS X

 1. After you have established a secure connection to our network, locate the Finder menu.
 Clicking on any empty section of the desktop will usually bring the Finder menu to the front of the menu bars.

-3. You will be presented with a window similar to the one below
+3. You will be presented with a window similar to the one in step #4.

 4. The first time you do this you should delete the information that is in the “Server Address:” field and replace it with one of the following without the quotes.

-11. You can now access your files on the Divinity School servers.
-When you are finished working you should click on the Cisco Anyconnect icon in the menu bar and choose the option to disconnect.
+10. You can now access your files on the Divinity School servers.
+When you are finished working you should click on the Cisco AnyConnect icon in the menu bar and choose the option to disconnect.